John Brack: Early life

-John Brack was born on 10 May 1920 in the Melbourne suburb of South Melbourne.
+Brack was born on 10 May 1920 in the Melbourne suburb of South Melbourne.
 Brack's father was Cecil William Brack who worked as a printer and his mother was Edith May, both who were Victorian born.
 Brack excelled at his studies and was awarded a scholarship to Ivanhoe Grammar School.
-However, Brack was prohibited from entering because his parents were not able to afford for the uniform leading to Brack attending Box Hill High School.
+However, Brack was prohibited from entering because his parents were not able to afford the uniform leading to Brack attending Box Hill High School.
 Having obtained his intermediate certificate in 1936, Brack left Box Hill High School and found work as a clerk at the Victorian Insurance Co.
 Ltd, Collins Street.
-In 1938, Brack started to attend night classes at the National Gallery of Victoria Art School which was under the painter Charles Wheeler and spent several evenings at the State Library of Victoria.
+In 1938, Brack started to attend night classes at the National Gallery of Victoria Art School which was under the painter Charles Wheeler and spent several evenings at the State Library Victoria.

 Life

 During World War 2 (1940–1946) VX107527 Lieutenant John Brack served with the Field Artillery.
 Brack was Art Master at Melbourne Grammar School (1952–1962).
 His art first achieved prominence in the 1950s.
-He also joined the Antipodeans Group in the 1950s which protested against abstract expressionism.
+He also joined the Antipodeans group in the 1950s which protested against abstract expressionism.
 He was appointed Head of National Gallery of Victoria Art School (1962–1968), where he was an influence on many artists and the creation of the expanded school attached to the new gallery building.

+Brack was married to artist Helen Maudsley.
+Clara Brack, the oldest of their four daughters, published in 2026 the book The Secret Landscapes: On Not Pleasing Your Mother about her parents.